leomeyer/Arducom/README.md

 separated by the respective separator.

 * Int64 input/output consists of a sequence of numeric values in range -2^63..2^63-1,
 separated by the respective separator.

+* Float input/output consists of a sequence of numeric values in 32 bit float (IEEE 754/binary32) format, separated by the respective separator.

 Examples: